brachunok/florida-michael-outages/README.md

 # florida-michael-outages
-Data and code for the paper "Quantifying Community Transformation to Resilience Traps" by Rachunok &amp; Nateghi
+Data and code for the paper "Overemphasis on recovery inhibits community transformation and creates resilience traps" by Rachunok &; Nateghi in Nat.
+Communications 2021

 Hurricane Michael outages originaly scraped from [this url](https://maps.floridadisaster.org/outage_reports/michael/).
 The source was originally used by (Mitsova, 2019)[https://doi.org/10.3390/su11020516]